Skip to main content

 When the AI dispatcher assigns a specialized phase of the project to a subcontractor, the system generates a secure, temporary web link sent via SMS directly to the subcontractor's phone.
 This lightweight web portal contains only the precise information they require: the address, the gate code, the scope of work, and the deadline.

-The technical support comparison also favors DispatchNode for operators who need responsive assistance.
+The technical support comparison also favors DispatchNode for owners who need responsive assistance.
 FieldPulse provides standard email and phone support during business hours.
-DispatchNode provides dedicated onboarding specialists and ongoing optimization support that helps operators continuously improve their AI agent performance based on real conversation data analysis.
+DispatchNode provides dedicated onboarding specialists and ongoing optimization support that helps you continuously improve your AI agent performance based on real conversation data analysis.

-The mobile app experience for field technicians also differs between platforms.
-FieldPulse mobile app provides job details, customer information, and invoicing capabilities.
-DispatchNode mobile app additionally provides real-time route updates when new emergency jobs are inserted into the daily schedule, ensuring technicians always have current information without needing to call the office for updates.
+The mobile app experience for techs also differs.
+FieldPulse's mobile app provides job details, customer information, and invoicing capabilities.
+DispatchNode's mobile app additionally provides real-time route updates when new emergency jobs are inserted into the daily schedule, ensuring techs always have current information without needing to call the office.

 Keep reading: